What is HPSS?

 For more about IU's HPSS implementation, see these UITS Research Storage pages:

-Note: Before storing data on the Research File System (RFS) or Scholarly Data Archive (SDA), make sure you understand the information in At IU, what types of sensitive data are appropriate for the Research File System and the Scholarly Data Archive?
+Note: Before storing data on the Research File System (RFS) or Scholarly Data Archive (SDA), make sure you understand the information in At IU, what types of sensitive institutional data are appropriate for the research storage systems?

 If you have questions about HPSS at IU, or need help, email the UITS Research Storage team.